jaydenpersonnat/Coding-I-Problem-Sets/README.md

 ## Clone the Repository into VS Code for CS50

-1. Create a fork of this repository by clicking on the ```Fork``` in the top-right corner of this webpage
+1. Create a fork of this repository by clicking on the ```Fork``` button in the top-right corner of this webpage
 2. In your local repo that should have the name ```githubusername/ Coding-I-Problem-Sets``` click on the Green Code Button
-3. Copy the link under https
+3. Copy the link under HTTPS
 4. Open ```code.cs50.io``` in a new tab in your browswer
 4. Enter into the workspaces folder by running the command ```cd ..``` or ```cd /workspaces``` in your terminal
 5. Run the command ```git clone <copied gitub_link>``` (e.g. ```git clone https://github.com/jaydenpersonnat/Coding-I-Problem-Sets.git```)